-From Egypt to Cambridge, this exhibit displays a resin cast of the Dream Stela, the original can be found between the paws of the Great Sphinx.
-At the top the stela shows expertly carved scenes of the pharaoh making offerings to images of the Sphinx.
-The story it tells is a romantic one; the young Prince Thutmose IV falls asleep by the Sphinx, who then appears to him in a dream, offering him the throne if he will only liberate the Sphinx from all the sand covering his body.
+This exhibit displays a resin cast of the Great Sphinx of Egypt’s Dream Stela, and is best experienced with a companion augmented reality app (available to borrow from the Front Desk).
+The original stela—an expertly carved monument—can be found between the paws of the Great Sphinx.
+The story it tells is a romantic one: the young Prince Thutmose IV falls asleep by the Sphinx, who then appears to Thutmose in a dream, offering him the throne if he will only liberate the Sphinx from all the sand covering his body.

-Using resin casting techniques he developed in 2013, Harvard Semitic Museum assistant curator, Adam Aja, led the reproduction process with Harvard students.
-While in the gallery, visitors will be able to use an app to see how a three dimensional Sphinx looked during different time periods as well as translations of the Dream Stela's hieroglyphics.
+Harvard Semitic Museum assistant curator Adam Aja developed resin-casting techniques in 2013, and led the reproduction process with Harvard students.
+While in the gallery, visitors may use an augmented reality app to see how a three-dimensional Sphinx looked during different time periods, as well as translations of the Dream Stela's hieroglyphics.

 To experience the Sphinx and Dream Stela in augmented reality using the app, borrow a free iPad from the front desk on a first-come, first-served basis, or download the app from iTunes or Google Play.